bryanjhogan/Polly.Caching.Serialization.System.Text.Json/README.md

 The example demonstrates usage with the [`Polly.Caching.IDistributedCache`](https://www.nuget.org/packages/polly.caching.idistributedcache) cache provider, but you may also use Polly.Caching.Serialization.System.Text.Json with any other `Polly.Caching.ISyncCacheProvider` or `Polly.Caching.IAsyncCacheProvider`.

 The configuration above is all that is necessary to configure JSON serialization as part of caching.
-Values will be serialized using the supplied `JsonSerializerSettings` before being put to cache.
-When values are retrieved from cache, they will be deserialized by the same `JsonSerializerSettings` before being returned by the policy.
+Values will be serialized using the supplied `JsonSerializerOptions` before being put to cache.
+When values are retrieved from cache, they will be deserialized by the same `JsonSerializerOptions` before being returned by the policy.

 Usage of the CachePolicy at call site is unchanged from when a serializer was not in the mix: